jolyonb/olxcleaner/README.md

 Used to validate OLX (edX XML) code.
 This is a very light wrapper around the olxcleaner library, but exposes all of the functionality thereof.

-Run `edx-cleaner` with the following command line options:
+Basic usage: run `edx-cleaner` in the directory of the course you want to validate.

+Command-line options:

 ```text
 edx-cleaner [-h]